 And even for the most rebellious of folks out there, that’s not too restrictive, is it?
 No!

 These individual cheese soufflés are low in carbs and a great source of protein.
 They're perfect as a side dish or part of a brunch.

-Serve immediately.
+Once the soufflés are done baking, serve immediately.
 Note, the soufflés will be beautifully puffy when you take them out of the oven but within 60 seconds they will begin to deflate a little (that’s okay, it's natural).
 Just bring them to your guests immediately so they can see the soufflés in all their puffy glory before they begin to deflate.